Outlaw Rogue DPS Easy Mode — Midnight (12.0.1)

 Foreword

-If you are new to the class or spec, it is best advised to start slow by starting with a straightforward build to get a better handle on the core mechanics and interactions.
+If you are new to the class or spec, it is best advised to start with a straightforward build to get a better handle on the core mechanics and interactions.
 This build is only marginally worse than the most optimal way to play the spec, so there is no need to worry at all about potentially lagging behind fellow Rogue players while you get to know the foundations of Outlaw.

 2.

-The Basics for Outlaw Rogue
+The Basics for Outlaw Rogue in Midnight

 Outlaw is a specialization that revolves around the management of several personal buffs and cooldowns.
-You will use generator abilities to build Combo Points to unleash in powerful and bursty finishers.
+You will use generator abilities to build Combo Points to unleash powerful and bursty finishers.
 In this section, we will be focusing on a setup that minimizes the number of buttons and reactivity necessary without unduly compromising overall damage output.

 If you are completely new to Outlaw Rogue and need more information on the abilities available to you, you can check out our Spell Summary page.